automationhacks/grasp-contract-testing/README.md

 # Contract testing

-Note: producer/provider are used interchangeably
+Note: producer/provider are terms which can be used interchangeably

 ## Steps

 1. Write a consumer test against a mock with expectations of how the provider should actually behave.
-Re: [ConsumerPactJunitTest](file://consumer/src/test/java/ConsumerPactJunitTest.java)
+Re: [apidemo.ConsumerPactJunitTest](file://consumer/src/test/java/apidemo.ConsumerPactJunitTest.java)

 Use below command to run the consumer test
 ```zsh